KDE/documentation-develop-kde-org/HIG/source/patterns/content/form.rst

    right-to-left languages, mirror the alignment).
 This makes the whole group of form widgets appear to be center-aligned.
 In Qt 5, using a QFormLayout handles all of this for you automatically.
+-  Align the form in the top center of the window or view the form is placed in, but below the title.